This Cozy Beef Stew is the perfect thing on a cold, chilly night. It has a rich, savory flavor that will warm you right up!

 I don’t think anyone would argue that hot chocolate is the coziest of cozy drinks.
-And since this is lil’ blog is called A Cozy Kitchen I think I’ve gone way too long without sharing a proper hot chocolate recipe.
-And not just any hot chocolate but the fanciest of hot chocolates.
+And since this is lil’ blog is called A Cozy Kitchen I think I’ve gone way too long without sharing a proper recipe for it.
+So, let’s talk about this Perfect Homemade Hot Chocolate.

 Let’s talk about the difference between hot cocoa and hot chocolate.
 Hot cocoa is exactly that – cocoa powder dissolved into milk or (God forbid) water.
 I have good memories of hot cocoa, actually.
-When I was a kid, I used to sit in my way-too-long PJ t-shirt and watch cartoons, sipping on Swiss Miss.
+When I was a kid, I used to sit in my way-too-long PJ t-shirt and watch cartoons, sipping on Swiss Miss cocoa mix.
 I also loooved dipping whole wheat bread into my hot cocoa.
 (I was a weird child.)

 But during the holidays, it was always hot chocolate.
 My mom would tell us stories about how in Peru, on Christmas Eve, right before midnight mass, a big pot of hot chocolate was made.
 They’d take big blocks of chocolate, melt it and then mix it into warm milk until it dissolved.
 Real, thick hot chocolate is a game changer.

-Step 1: Get your hands on some good chocolate.
+- Step 1: Get your hands on some good chocolate.
 I had some Scharffenberger chocolate in my pantry.
-Other brands I love: Tcho, Green & Black or Ghiradelli.
-I chose a bittersweet (70%) to use in this hot chocolate.
+Other brands I love: Green & Black or Ghiradelli.
+I love using chopped chocolate for my hot chocolate; you could even use good quality chocolate chips.
+I like to use a dark chocolate (70%) or semi-sweet chocolate for my hot chocolate.
 I think it adds a nice depth and lends a lot of richness to this hot chocolate, but feel free to go sweeter if you like.

-Step 2: Don’t be shy to add some other stuff like a cinnamon stick, 1/4 of a vanilla bean, some Ancho chile powder and salt.
-I looove steeping the milk with a cinnamon stick and vanilla bean–it smells like heaven.
+- Step 2: Don’t be shy to add some other stuff like a cinnamon stick, 1/4 of a vanilla bean or a splash of vanilla extract, some Ancho chile powder and salt.
+I looove steeping the milk or almond milk with a cinnamon stick and vanilla bean–it smells like heaven.